Business Intelligence

 How AI Fits Into Modern BI Workflows

 Manual SQL processes are often slow and prone to errors, but AI-driven SQL generation streamlines real-time decision-making.
-This technology integrates directly into BI workflows, connecting with semantic layers, dashboards, and live data sources.
+This technology integrates directly into BI workflows, connecting with semantic layers in business intelligence, dashboards, and live data sources.
 It works with data warehouses like Snowflake, BigQuery, and Postgres through secure, read-only, encrypted credentials.
 This ensures real-time access while maintaining security.

 Users can refine their queries through conversational follow-ups, with the system retaining session context.
 For example, after generating a query, you can say, "Actually, show data for the last 30 days instead of the last quarter", and the AI will adjust accordingly.